-affect the invertibility condition, another practical issue is robustness to progressive transmission, which is a convenient feature in any encoding scheme.
+Once we have shown that the quantization does not critically affect the invertibility condition, another practical issue is robustness to progressive transmission, which is a convenient feature in any encoding scheme.
 Progressive coding refers to the ability to reconstruct different (approximated) versions of a fully decoded image from a subset of the bits of the compressed image.
-The proposed representation will be useful for progressive coding if taking a subset of the coefficients of an encoded image reduces the corresponding λ{max} .
+The proposed representation may be used for progressive coding if subsets of the coefficients of an encoded image do not lead to an increase in the corresponding $\lambda{\rm max}$.